A Publicists Ultimate Guide to Strategic Media Relations 101

 How can I use this media relations guide for my public relations campaign?

 As a public relations strategist, I have handled media relations campaigns for B2B companies and private medical practices for over a decade.

 “PR is SO much work.
 You never told me how much time this was going to take when I hired you!”

-The goal of this guide is to help you navigate unchartered territories of working with journalists, reporters and producers so that you gain a better understanding of how the media operates.
+The goal of this guide is to help you navigate uncharted territories of working with journalists, reporters, and producers so that you gain a better understanding of how the media operates.
 I believe that there should be no surprises when it comes to PR.

 When there is transparency in the process of how the media operates, you will develop more realistic campaign expectations.
 Additionally, it will also save you hours of wasted time spinning your wheels trying to figure out why you spent time answering journalist queries that die in a black hole where all other bad pitches go to die.

 Plus, when you are more informed about how public relations works, you will (hopefully) have a better relationship with your PR agency.
 Too many clients/agencies have strained relationships and I believe this stems from the central problem of not truly understanding how the media works.
 This is not your fault.
 No one ever explained it to you, and believe me, there is a lot to explain!

 In The Ultimate Guide to Media Relations, I will teach you:

 - How the media works